LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 You can now do any of the following:
 - [Implement and enable push notifications](enable-push.md).
 Push and local notifications are a key factor that makes the experience better for consumers - they never have to stay in your app or keep the window open as they will get a proactive notification as soon as a reply or notice is available.
 - If you want to use the Monitoring API, you must [initialize the Messaging SDK with Monitoring Params](AdvancedConfigurations/sdk-initialization.md).
-Once initialization is completed (<b>onInitSucceed</b>), you can call LivePerson methods.
+Once initialization is completed (**onInitSucceed**), you can call LivePerson methods.

 <div class="important">
-For guidance on app configuration and SDK step-by-step usage, see the <a href="https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-appendix-using-liveperson-sdk-android-manual.html">Using LivePerson SDK - Android</a> guide.
+For more details and guidance on app configuration and SDK step-by-step usage, see <a href="https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-appendix-use-the-liveperson-sdk-android.html">Use the LivePerson SDK - Android</a>.
 </div>